tianfang96/tianfang96.github.io/_pages/about.md

 ---
 I am currently a fourth-year Ph.D.
 Candidate of Electrical and Computer Engineering at Rutgers, The State University of New Jersey, New Brunswick, advised by [Prof. Yingying (Jennifer) Chen](https://www.winlab.rutgers.edu/~yychen/) (Fellow of IEEE, ACM, AAIA, NAI).
 I obtained my Master's degree of Computer Science at Rutgers, the State University of New Jersey, New Brunswick, and my Bachelor's degree of Information Security from Huazhong University of Science and Technology, Wuhan.

-<font color='red'> I am on the job market in the 2024-2025 cycle, please feel free to reach out! </font>
+<font color='red'> I will be joining the Department of Computer Science at University of Massachusetts Boston as an Assistant Professor starting Fall 2025.
+I am actively looking for self-motivated Ph.D. students interested in working on security and privacy in mobile systems.
+If you're passionate about these areas, feel free to contact me via my email address (tianfangz96@gmail.com)! </font>

 Research Interest
 ----------